Irislpx/SelfDrvingCar/README.md

 # Group12
 ## Raspberry Pi controled Self-Driving Car
-## -- A Trained Autonamous Car using Keras and TensorFlow Based on CNN Network
+## -- A Trained Autonomous Car using Keras and TensorFlow Based on CNN Network

 ### What we have done so far